Hernia Surgery at Woodthorpe Hospital

 Mr James Catton specialises in keyhole surgery and uses a laparoscopic approach almost exclusively for general surgical procedures such as hernia repair.

-A hernia is a protrusion of contents of a cavity through a weakness in its walls.
-Most hernias occur in the abdomen.
-The site of hernia usually indicates its type.
 Below is a description of common abdominal hernias and the treatment options for our patients.

 Inguinal Hernias appear as a lump in the groin and they can cause pain.
 Even though some are painless they can eventually lead to complications.
 The smallest ones that fail to be spotted may cause pain. (eg in sportsmen) but as they get bigger pain and discomfort is a usual feature